Prior99/wildstar-map/README.md

 In order to use the map on the web it will have to be assembled and then disassembled into several levels of zoom (default: 8).

-This step will take it's time, so type
+This step will take its time, so type
 ```sh
 $ grunt maps
 ```